SPFxAppDev/spfxcli/README.md

 import { MyComponent } from '@components/MyComponent';
 ```

-If you run `@spfxappdev/init` the following aliases are registered:
+If you run `spfxappdev-init` the following aliases are registered:

 ```typescript
 "@webparts": "src/webparts",